Rabin92/techdegree-project2/README.md

 ### Project Description

-<p>Designing web pages that look and function well on multiple screen sizes.
-Using HTML, CSS, and responsive design, create a mobile-first web page with a layout that adjusts to fit mobile phones, tablets, and desktop displays.</p>
+<p>Design web pages that look and function well on multiple screen sizes using HTML and CSS.
+Create a mobile-first web page with a layout that adjusts to fit mobile phones, tablets, and desktop displays.</p>

 ### Languages